nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Relocating a meeting: `relocate`

-Modify the location of an existing meeting in iScam.
+Modifies the location of an existing meeting in iScam.

 Format: `relocate INDEX l/LOCATION`